Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [x] Data Cloud for Marketing Data Aware Specialist.
 - [ ] Data Cloud User.

-### A customer is trying to activate data from Data Cloud to an Amazon S3 Cloud File Storage Bucket.
-Which authentication type should the consultant recommend to connect to the S3 bucket from Data Cloud?

-- [ ] Use a JWT Token generated on S3.
-- [ ] Use an S3 Private Key Certificate.
-- [ ] Use an S3 Encrypted Username and Password.
-- [x] Use an S3 Access Key and Secret Key.

 ### A consultant is discussing the benefits of Data Cloud with a customer that has multiple disjointed data sources.
 Which two functional areas should the consultant highlight in relation to managing customer data?
 (Choose two.)

 - [x] Unified Profiles.
 - [x] Data Harmonization.
 - [ ] Master Data Management.
 - [ ] Data Marketplace.

-### What does it mean to build a trust-based, first-party data asset?

-- [ ] To ensure opt-in consents are collected for all email marketing as required by law.
-- [x] To provide transparency and security for data gathered from individuals who provide consent for its use and receive value in exchange.
-- [ ] To obtain competitive data from reliable sources through interviews, surveys, and polls.
-- [ ] To provide trusted, first-party data in the Data Cloud Marketplace that follows all compliance regulations.

 ### Northern Trail Outfitters is using the Marketing Cloud Starter Data Bundles to bring Marketing Cloud data into Data Cloud.
 What are two of the available datasets in Marketing Cloud Starter Data Bundles?
 (Choose two.)